-- Is able to identify appropriate stakeholders and communicate, network and collaborate with these stakeholders at an appropriate level while considering security and confidentiality.
+- Is able to identify appropriate stakeholders and communicate, network, and collaborate with these stakeholders at an appropriate level while considering security and confidentiality.

 - Is able to engage in critical self-reflection, and reflect upon relevant ethical and professional issues, as part of the lifelong learning strategy required of cybersecurity professionals.

 The expertise and skills of this bachelor program are sought after as cybersecurity issues continue to become increasingly significant across all sectors.
-This has been driven over recent years by the development and adoption of new technology in the race to exploit the digitalisation of commercial and domestic products and systems.
+This has been driven over recent years by the development and adoption of new technology in the race to exploit the digitalization of commercial and domestic products and systems.

 According to Abelia, there is a worrying deficit of people with strong technical skills in Norway.
-The distance between needs and available expertise ranges from 24 to 113 per cent.
+The distance between needs and available expertise ranges from 24 to 113 percent.
 The best-case scenario suggests that by 2030, one in four ICT positions will be vacant.

 A recent Capgemini study predicts the shortfall of cybersecurity specialists will increase to 3.5 million by 2021.

 Most large businesses that rely on information technology have the need for people with expertise in cybersecurity to secure their digital assets.
-This bachelor's degree provides a unique qualification for handling challenges across a variety of organisations and industry sectors.
+This bachelor's degree provides a unique qualification for handling challenges across a variety of organizations and industry sectors.

-Students who wish for further training in the area of Cyber Security can apply for Masters level studies related to computing, Cyber Security or Network Security at a variety of higher education institutions both within Norway and internationally.
+Students who wish for further training in the area of Cyber Security can apply for Master's level studies related to computing, Cyber Security or Network Security at a variety of higher education institutions both within Norway and internationally.
 Graduates who wish to pursue doctoral-level studies would then be able to apply for such study opportunities in Norway or beyond.